luizbgomide/EclipsePhase2e-ptbr/src/18/22-titan-machines-and-minions.md

 ---

 - **Disassembly:** DV 1d6 per action turn to anything within swarm; armor protects but AV is reduced
 - **Fuel-Air Explosive:** The nanoswarm creates tiny floating bubbles filled with fuel, disperses uniformly over an area, and ignites it.
-DV 3d10 +5, uniform area effect (10 meters), armor-piercing, knockdown.
+DV 3d10 +5, uniform area effect (10 meters), Armor-Piercing, Knockdown.
 Fabbing a new FAE takes 12 hours.
 - **Snare and Stab:** 60 ([Grappling](../12/02-melee-combat.md#grappling)); the swarm locks together into entangling snare lines with gripping teeth, requires a superior success.
 Grappled victims get no defense to piercing needles that spurt on subsequent turns; DV 1d10, armor does not apply.

 ---